Holler Country Music

 It’s an album of contrasts on every level – intricate staccato guitar sparkles through heavily distorted riffs; faith shines a guiding light away from the devil; radio-ready hits punctuate darker cuts – allowing SWJ to capture the many twists, turns and layers of life with uniquely rich perspective.

 In fact, søn of dad feels less of just an album, but more a euphoric, coming-of-age soundtrack.
 It’s cathartic, unconventional, invigorating, reflective and diverse.
-With it, SWJ embodies the artist he’d always been destined to become - a sage storyteller and unrivalled songwriter whose welcome arrival spurs a ground-breaking new energy in Nashville.
+With it, SWJ embodies the artist he’d always been destined to become: a sage storyteller and unrivalled songwriter whose welcome arrival spurs a ground-breaking new energy in Nashville.

-Read our full review
+Read Holler's full review

 Listen and subscribe to Holler's Albums of the Year 2023 playlist below: